spiritedwolf/fareedfauzi.github.io/_posts/2020-04-11-Inject-malicious-code.md

 ## Installation

-Since Shellter is designed to be run on Windows operating systems, we will also install wine
+Since Shellter is designed to be run on Windows operating systems, we will install wine

 ```
 apt update